ArkEcosystemArchive/docs-legacy/docs/guidebook/core/node-lifecycle.md

 # Examining the Node Lifecycle

-Let's take a look inside Ark Core to better understand what's happening behind the scenes when we install and start our relays and forgers.
+Let's take a look inside Ark Core to understand better what's happening behind the scenes when we install and start our relays and forgers.
 From the moment Core Commander pings our node awake to the moment our node is brought offline, we'll look at the behavior that all Ark nodes share and examine differences and commonalities between relays and forgers.

 ## Starting Our Node

-Whether you're installing your node using Core Commander or pulling the source code directly from GitHub, at some point all startup processes run through the `core` package.
+Whether you're installing your node using Core Commander or pulling the source code directly from GitHub, at some point, all startup processes run through the `core` package.
 To better understand what this process looks like, let's take a look at some of the scripts available in the `core` package's `package.json`:

 ```json
 "scripts": {